edoardopasolli/16s_nanopore/README.md

 **Highlights**
 - Demultiplex with barcode FASTA
-- Multi‑step 5' trimming (barcodes/primers) with reverse‑complement matching
+- Multi‑step 5` trimming (barcodes/primers) with reverse‑complement matching
 - Length & quality trimming
 - QC with FastQC
-- Mapping with minimap2 ('map-ont') and primary-alignment extraction with samtools
+- Mapping with minimap2 (`map-ont`) and primary-alignment extraction with samtools

 ---